How to write AI and SEO friendly blog posts that get found (2026 guide)

 There's a framework Google uses to evaluate content called E-E-A-T – Experience, Expertise, Authoritativeness and Trust.
 Trust being the most important factor.
 And it shapes a lot of how Google decides what content to show.

-It’s also worth keeping in mind that for those working in health, wellness or mental health – Google pays even more attention to this.
-Content that could influence someone's health or financial decisions is held to a higher standard.
-Which means if you're a naturopath, therapist, coach, nutritionist, acupuncturist etc, demonstrating genuine expertise in your content matters more than it might for other industries.
+It’s also worth keeping in mind that for those working in health, wellness or mental health you need to pay even more attention to this.
+Content that could influence someone's health is held to a higher standard.
+Which means if you're a naturopath, therapist, coach, nutritionist, acupuncturist etc, demonstrating that you’re experienced and trustworthy matters more than it might for other industries.

 Here’s how to demonstrate E-E-A-T in your blog articles: